Commoble/infiniverse/README.md

 ### UnregisterDimensionEvent

 Fired on the forge bus when a dimension/level is about to be unregistered and removed from the server.
 Not cancellable.

-## Versioning Semantics

-Infiniverse's versions use the format A.B.C.D, where
-* Increments to A indicate breaking changes to save format.
-Worlds saved with older versions of A may not be compatible with newer versions.
-* Increments to B indicate breaking changes to APIs.
-Dependant mods compiled against older versions of B or A may not be compatible with newer versions.
-* Increments to C indicate breaking changes to netcode.
-When a server updates to a newer version of C, B, or A, clients may need to update as well.
-* Increments to D indicate changes to implementation details.
-These will generally not break anything, though depdendant mods using the internals rather than the API may need to update.